bhavanki/chimp/README.md

 CHIMP is licensed under the
 [GNU General Public License, version 2](http://opensource.org/licenses/gpl-2.0.php).

+See LICENSE.md for license information for components used in CHIMP.

 ### Extra Legal Disclaimer

 Articles 11 and 12 of GPL v2 apply to CHIMP.
 In plain English: There is no